 When owner-operators leave, they return the ELD.
 However, with a hardwired, legacy ELD solution, the process to uninstall, reinstall, and set up a new driver can take a few hours.
 A BYOD-ELD system such as KeepTruckin is faster and only takes a few minutes to reassign to another driver.

-You can’t take a hardwired ELD unit outside the of the truck.
+You can’t take a hardwired ELD unit outside the truck.

 That is no restriction when you are using a BYOD ELD solution.
 You can grab your smartphone and go out of the vehicle for DVIRs and to take pictures.
 Your data is always with you.